Surgical menopause is the removal of the ovaries, which puts you immediately into menopause.

 - Ovarian cancer or a family history of ovarian or breast cancer

-- Torsion of the ovary (a painful condition where the ovary twists around a blood supply)
+- Torsion of the ovary (a painful condition where the ovary twists around potentially cutting off the blood supply)

 - An infection of the ovary or the area around it, such as pelvic inflammatory disease (PID) or a tubo-ovarian abscess (TOA)

-An oophorectomy is different from a hysterectomy, though you can have a hysterectomy and an oophorectomy at the same time.
+An oophorectomy is different from a hysterectomy, though you can have a hysterectomy and an oophorectomy simultaneously.

 A hysterectomy is the removal of your uterus.